Thomsch/tellina_user_experiment/experiment_design_doc.md

     - Status.
     - Resets.

-#### Communication With Server
-Communication with the server will be done through simple bash functions that act as wrappers around `curl` to send HTTP requests.

-- `write_log()`:
-  - Parameters:`time_stamp`, `task_no`, `treatment`, `command`, `time`,
-    `status`.
-  - Sends a `POST` request to the server with the specified parameters.

 #### Task Interface
 - Directory for experiment files:
   - The files used for the experiment will be distributed in a TAR file.
 The initial configuration of the interface and subsequent resets will extract the TAR into a specified directory.
   - The user will be performing tasks on files within this directory.
 - Output verification:
   - Verification will be done using a python script called `verify_output.py`:
-      - Parameters: `<task_no> [command...]`
+    - **Parameters**: `<task_no> [command...]`
-      - Return: `1` if the actual output matches expected, `0` if it did not.
+      - Each parameter after `<task no` is interpreted as part of the command the user entered.
     - The script will get the current state of the file system, normalize it, and compare it with the corresponding task's expected output.
     - The script will also check the `stdout` of the user command on the corresponding expected output as well.
+      - It gets the `stdout` by re-executing the user command.
-      - If the actual output does not match with the expected output, `meld` is spawned to display the diffs between the actual and expected.
+    - If the actual output does not match with the expected output, [Meld](http://meldmerge.org/) is spawned to display the diffs between the actual and expected outputs.
+    - **Return**: `1` if the actual output matches expected, `0` if it did not.
-    - If the verification passes, the interface will reset the mock file system, send a `1` to the log file, and move on to the next task.
+  - If the verification passes, the interface will reset the files directory, set `STATUS=1`, and move on to the next task.
-    - If the verification fails, the interface will tell the user, remain on the current task, and send a `3` to the log file.
+  - If the verification fails, the interface will tell the user, remain on the current task, and set `STATUS=3`.
 - Tutorial
   - 2 simple tasks will be displayed to the user in the beginning of the experiment to introduce them to Tellina and how the system works.